-Manitou Winds opens its 2020 season with an exciting spring concert exploring color.
-We’ll delve into the artist’s palette to uncover the many moments where sight, sound, and memory intersect and color becomes the primary language of expression.
+Manitou Winds opens its 2020 season with a spring concert exploring color.
+We’ll delve into the artist’s palette to uncover many moments where sight, sound, and memory intersect and color becomes the primary language of expression.

-We’ll uncover how artists in many disciplines use divergent voices to create new colors.
-Our performance will feature collaborating artist, Matthew Cochran, Instructor of Guitar at Interlochen Arts Academy.
-We’ll present his intriguing work for wind quintet and guitar, Cicadas at the Equinox, along with other exciting works.
+We’ll discover how artists in many disciplines use divergent voices to create new colors.
+Our performance will feature collaborating artist, Matthew Cochran, Instructor of Guitar at Interlochen Arts Academy, presenting his intriguing work for wind quintet and guitar, Cicadas at the Equinox, along with other exciting works.

-The program will also include a solo exhibit created by our collaborating artist Lauren Everett Finn.
-Daring combinations of instruments along with poetry, prose, and visual art will form a collage of color, sound, and mood, inviting us to consider how opposing shades highlight one another, sharpening our perception.
+The program includes a solo exhibit created by our collaborating artist Lauren Everett Finn.
+Daring combinations of instruments along with poetry, prose, and visual art will form a collage of color, sound, and mood, inviting us to consider how opposing shades highlight one another, sharpening our perception, creating fascinating illusions.

 Join us as we make a very special guest appearance with the Benzie Area Symphony Orchestra under the direction of Tom Riccobono!

-The BASO opens its 2020 season in this performance featuring the music of Manitou Winds.
-Our portion of the program will include Happy Feet (a toe-tapping recent work by Laura Hood), a new arrangement of The Old Ash Tree featuring the BASO strings, and we’ll present the world premiere of an original work for full orchestra by Jason McKinney!
+The BASO opens its 2020 season in a performance featuring the music of Manitou Winds.
+Our portion of the program includes Happy Feet (a toe-tapping recent work by Laura Hood), a colorful new arrangement of The Old Ash Tree featuring the BASO strings, and we’ll present the world premiere of Platte Plains, an original work for full orchestra by Jason McKinney inspired by the sights and sounds of Sleeping Bear Dunes National Lakeshore!

 BASO concert admission: Adults — $15, Seniors — $10, ages 18 & Under — Free.
 Admission is paid at the door.
 No tickets or reservations necessary.